Kagami-Mikage/Homework/COP4703/Homework 4 Teams/README.md

 <ul>
     <li>First Normal Form (1NF): Attributes of a relation are atomic values and do not contain sets.</li>
     <li>Second Normal Form (2NF): Non-key attributes of a relational must be fully functionally dependent on a key.</li>
-    <li>Third Normal Form (3NF): A functional dependendency FD X → Y of a relation must have X as a candidate key or Y as part of a (possibly different) candidate key.</li>
+    <li>Third Normal Form (3NF): A functional dependency FD X → Y of a relation must have X as a candidate key or Y as part of a (possibly different) candidate key.</li>
     <li>Boyce-Codd Normal Form (BCNF): A functional dependency FD X → Y where X is a key of the relation.</li>
 </ul>

 # Database ER Model

-# Creating the Relational Database in Orcale and Inserting a Sample Data Set
+# Creating the Relational Database in Oracle and Inserting a Sample Data Set

 # Testing the Relational Database